What

 Unfortunately, child labour remains a challenge in some countries,

-BCI.
-If either is discovered where Better Cotton is produced,
+If either is discovered where Better Cotton is produced, it is considered

-it is considered an incidence of non-compliance with BCI’s standard
+an incidence of non-compliance with BCI’s standard and is dealt

-and is dealt with immediately.
-We support farmers by helping
+with immediately.
+We support farmers by helping them to understand

 Considering

-the Xinjiang Uyghur Autonomous Region (XUAR) of China, what
+Xinjiang Uyghur Autonomous Region (XUAR) of China, what action is

-action is BCI taking to address the situation and its presence
+BCI taking to address the situation and its presence in the region?

-abuses in the Xinjiang Uyghur Autonomous Region (XUAR) of China
+in the Xinjiang Uyghur Autonomous Region (XUAR) of China have contributed

-we will focus our efforts in China in the eastern provinces
+circumstances change, we will focus our efforts in China in the

-where BCI has existing programmes: Hubei, Hebei, Shandong and
+eastern provinces where BCI has existing programmes: Hubei, Hebei,

 Does

-respect to GM cotton, and will neither encourage farmers to
+to GM cotton, and will neither encourage farmers to grow it, nor

-in the country of use and there is an overall support package
+legally available in the country of use and there is an overall

-in place for farmers–which includes training and access to a
+support package in place for farmers–which includes training and

-range of farming options–BCI allows the use of GM cotton.
-It
+access to a range of farming options–BCI allows the use of GM cotton.

 Cotton a mainstream sustainable commodity if millions of farmers